Applying to Medicine

 Provider No: Medicare(opens in a new window)

-The School will offer approximately 20 International places in MBBS for 2014 intake.
-The 2014 annual fee is approximately AUD $52,000 but this may be indexed in line with inflation for later years.
+The School has a minimum of 20 International places per year in MBBS Year 1.
+The 2016 annual fee is approximately AUD $52,000 but this may be indexed in line with inflation for later years.

 International Application Process